umbraco/UmbracoDocs/Implementation/Default-Routing/Execute-Request/index.md

 ##[DynamicPublishedContent](../../../Reference/Querying/DynamicPublishedContent/index.md)

-There's also a dynamic represenation of `IPublishedContent` called `DynamicPublishedContent`.
+There's also a dynamic representation of `IPublishedContent` called `DynamicPublishedContent`.
 This is available on `UmbracoTemplatePage` as the property `@CurrentPage`.
 Working with dynamics is simpler in some cases especially with regards to referencing property data.
 For example, to output your custom property 'markDown', you could just do:

 	@CurrentPage.markDown